bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 26°
-- Overcast
+- Mostly Cloudy
-- 90% humidity
+- 92% humidity
-- 7 mph wind
+- 6 mph wind
-- 100% cloud cover
+- 82% cloud cover
 - 32 AQI 🟩
 - About 11 inches of snow on the ground